Earned value management guide

 - Below 0 — you are over budget,

-- Exactly 0 — you are on budget,
+- Exactly 0 — you are within budget,

 - Greater than 0 — you are under budget.

-The negative result lets us know that our project is currently $5 over budget.
+The negative result shows the project is currently $5 over budget.

 Schedule variance (SV)

-Schedule variance (SV) determines how much the project has deviated from the planned schedule.
-Therefore, the formula measures the difference between the earned value and the planned value.
+Schedule variance (SV) determines how much the project has deviated from the planned schedule by measuring the difference between the earned value and the planned value.

 SV = EV – PV